Developing outreach strategies for identifying and enrolling residents eligible for tax credits in Colorado

 What We Learned

-Leveraging Department of Revenue (DOR) data to identify families potentially eligible for tax credits but not receiving them is possible, but requires making a number of assumptions that can feel risky/tenuous for DORs.
+Leveraging Department of Revenue (DOR) data to identify families potentially eligible for tax credits but not receiving them is possible, but requires making a number of assumptions that can feel risky for DORs — such as assuming a single W2 is someone’s full income profile and relying on one or two year-old address for a population that can be quite mobile.

 Even so, outreach is possible and can be valuable.
-States can determine how their confidence in the identified population informs the outreach tools they use to increase filing, from a generic letter encouraging filing with no personalized information on the one hand, to a fully pre-populated return on the other.
+States can determine how their confidence in the outreach population and tax filing information informs the outreach tools they use to increase filing, from a generic letter encouraging filing with no personalized information on the one hand, to a fully pre-populated return or even directly mailing a refund check on the other.

-Some of the most impactful early work with state governments involve shifting how Departments of Revenue view tax filing for low income individuals–not as a compliance obligation that brings in revenue (which it often doesn’t), but as one of the most effective tools the government has to deliver benefits to vulnerable families.
-This shift in mindset opens the door to new strategies for helping families access the funds they are owed.
+Some of the most impactful early work with state governments involves shifting how Departments of Revenue view tax filing for low income individuals — not as a compliance obligation that brings in revenue, but about getting it right from a more holistic perspective.
+DORs can make sure people pay or get what they’re owed, demonstrating that the government can work for the people it serves.
+As tax credits increasingly become one of the most effective tools to deliver benefits to vulnerable families, this shift in mindset opens the door to new strategies for helping families thrive.

 Next Steps